TedHusted/awake/awake.md/awake.md

 “Yes.
 Traffic is congested.
 She is almost home.”

-Elena sighs and changes into her bathing suit.
+Elena sighs and changes into her red bathing suit.
 In her wheelchair, she heads toward her apartment’s elevator.
+The chair is detailed with the blue and orange Pulse colors.

-Elena pulls her ruby red chair up to elevator door.
+Elena pulls up to elevator door.
 She didn’t actually steer the chair.
 There were several location buttons on the left armrest with icons for elevator, apartment, kitchen, bed room, pool, and others.
 The buttons were an add-on.
 Most people just used their chip.
 The chair also called the elevator for her.

 The luxury chair itself did not seem remarkable at first.
 But it had every known bell and whistle crammed into its streamline frame.
 The armrests curved up at the end, and offered an array of touchscreen controls.
 A collapsible joy stick graced the right side.
 Besides the location buttons, it came with voice-control, GPS, Wi-Fi networking, collision sensors, and a temperature controlled seat and with retractable harness.
 Although, it was a chair, the seat was able to extend upward and roll on the back wheels like a Segway.